Sidney Crosby: Early life

-Crosby was born in the Grace Maternity Hospital in Halifax, Nova Scotia on August 7, 1987 to Troy and Trina (née Forbes) Crosby.
+Crosby was born in the Grace Maternity Hospital in Halifax, Nova Scotia, on August 7, 1987, to Troy and Trina (née Forbes) Crosby.
 Crosby's jersey number (87) and 2007 contract signing ($8.7 million per year) reflect his birthdate (8/7/87).
 Crosby grew up in nearby Cole Harbour and has a younger sister named Taylor.
 His father Troy was a goaltender who played for the Verdun Junior Canadiens in the Quebec Major Junior Hockey League (QMJHL).
-He helped the team win the 1985 President's Cup which lead them to the 1985 Memorial Cup.
+He helped the team win the 1985 President's Cup which led them to the 1985 Memorial Cup.
 Troy was drafted 240th overall by the Montreal Canadiens in 1984, but never played at the NHL level.
 Growing up, Crosby admired Steve Yzerman and, like his father, was a Canadiens fan.
 Crosby began playing hockey by himself in his basement at the age of two, shooting pucks in a net that had the family dryer behind it, leading to a longstanding misconception that he was actually practising with the dryer; he learned to skate at age three.

 From age 12 to 15, Crosby attended Astral Drive Junior High School.
 He was a straight-A student and, according to the vice-principal, "an amazing role model, who was really kind to students in the learning centre and to special needs kids".
 At age 15, Crosby transferred to Shattuck-Saint Mary's in Faribault, Minnesota to play with the school's hockey program.
 While playing for the Rimouski Océanic of the QMJHL, Crosby went to Harrison Trimble High School in Moncton, New Brunswick, where he graduated in 2005.